 2.4.
 Regular employment contracts.

 2.5.
-When the work, improvement, good or service is received from another governmental agency or body, such as the State of Illinois, the Villages of Schaumburg, Hoffman Estates, Hanover Park or the North Suburban Library System.
+When the work, improvement, good or service is received from another governmental agency or body.

 3. Advertisements for Bids.

-3.1 A notice inviting bids shall be published at least once in a newspaper with general circulation within the District fourteen (14) or more days prior to receiving the bids; however, real estate and construction contracts over $20,000 shall have thirty (30) days notice as provided by statute.
+3.1 A notice inviting bids shall be published at least once in a newspaper with general circulation within the District fourteen (14) or more days prior to receiving the bids; however, construction contracts over $25,000 shall have thirty (30) days notice as provided by statute.
 The District shall also post such notices on a public bulletin board located at the main library building and branches.
-When deemed necessary by the Board of Trustees of the District, a bid deposit or performance bond may be required, and in the case of construction contracts over $20,000, security for the performance of bids shall be required as provided by statute.
+When deemed necessary by the Board of Trustees of the District, a bid deposit or performance bond may be required, and in the case of construction contracts over $25,000, security for the performance of bids shall be required as provided by statute.